awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 *Type*: [Amazon ECS TaskDefinition LogConfiguration](aws-properties-ecs-taskdefinition-containerdefinitions-logconfiguration.md)

 `Memory`  <a name="cfn-ecs-taskdefinition-containerdefinition-memory"></a>
-The number of MiB of memory to reserve for the container\.
+The maximum number of MiB of memory that the container is allowed to use\.
 If your container attempts to exceed the allocated memory, the container is terminated\.
 *Required*: Conditional\.
 You must specify one or both of the `Memory` or `MemoryReservation` properties\.
 If you specify both, the value for the `Memory` property must be greater than the value of the `MemoryReservation` property\.
 *Type*: Integer